coder/coder/docs/tutorials/faqs.md

 # FAQs

-Frequently asked questions on Coder OSS and Enterprise deployments.
-These FAQs come from our community and enterprise customers, feel free to [contribute to this page](https://github.com/coder/coder/edit/main/docs/tutorials/faqs.md).
+Frequently asked questions on Coder OSS and licensed deployments.
+These FAQs come from our community and customers, feel free to [contribute to this page](https://github.com/coder/coder/edit/main/docs/tutorials/faqs.md).

 For other community resources, see our